Principursa/demorepocontracts/README.md

 # Smartcontract, scripts and basic frontend example for myMesh

-minimal example for myMesh contract and interface:
+Minimal example for myMesh contract and interface:

 - `backend` contains the myMesh Solidity contract and Hardhat utils for deploying the contract and managing it via command line.